hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

 ### Pytorch
 * How to install: `conda install pytorch torchvision cuda91 -c pytorch`
 * Pytorch has 200+ mathematical operations: https://pytorch.org/docs/stable/torch.html#math-operations
+* [My code - Pytorch for Digit Recognition][13]
+  * Comparing with [My code - Keras for Digit Recognition][14], I still think Keras is much more convenient to use.
+It took me so much time to debug here because here you need to create batches yourself (Keras will do that for you).
+And because of the frequent package updates, missing 1 param will cause so much troubles later.

 ## RELAVANT PAPERS & NEWS